jjustin-k/ai_compiler/Readme.md

 ## In Progress
 - Operator fusion
+- Changing code gen to emitters

 ## TO-DO List
-- Finish c codegen for fusion test
-- Maybe add shape to node
-- run example of test
+- Change every op in maxpool to constants
 - refactor prints to logging with debug levels
 - Actually calculate the size of the tensor after maxpool in json_parser
 - Change general_size to just be a constant throughout program